flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 ![Example of how data is organised across the memory available.](gpu/content.png)

 During rendering, programmers allocate dedicated render buffers (i.e. frame, stencil, depth, etc.) for many operations.
 That's always been the case.
+With the 3DS, however, the LCD controllers don't understand the data that the PICA200 renders in the frame-buffer.
+Thus, programmers are also expected to reserve extra space for **LCD frame-buffers** [@graphics-gpu_reg].
+Each is bound to a physical screen and encodes the frame in the required format for the LCD controller.

-With the 3DS, alongside these buffers, programmers are also expected to reserve extra space for **Display buffers**, these are bound to the physical screens.
-The 3DS is required to allocate **three Display buffers** (two for the stereoscopic upper screen and one for the bottom one).
-To give you an idea, the display process works as follows:
+This means that the 3DS is required to allocate at least **three LCD frame-buffers** (two for the stereoscopic upper screen and one for the bottom one).
+However, to avoid showing artefacts, a duplicate set may be allocated to perform [page flipping](game-boy-advance#beyond-tiles).

+Based on this, the display process works as follows:

-1. The LCD continuously displays the content of the front (active) Display buffer, as instructed by the value of the buffer index.
+1. The LCD continuously displays the content of the active LCD frame-buffer, as instructed by an index register.
-2. Meanwhile, the GPU finishes rendering geometry in a framebuffer.
+2. Meanwhile, the GPU finishes rendering new geometry in a separate frame-buffer.
-3. The framebuffer is exported to the back (inactive) Display buffer.
+3. The frame-buffer is exported to the inactive LCD frame-buffer.
-4. The GPU swaps the index of the front Display buffer.
+4. The GPU swaps the index of the active LCD frame-buffer.
-    - For practical reasons, the index swap should happen at the end of [Vertical Sync](nes#tab-5-5-result) to avoid tearing down the picture [@graphics-opengl_swap].
-The official APIs provide synchronisation functions to keep all operations at the correct pace.
+    - For practical reasons, the index swap happens at the end of [Vertical Sync](nes#tab-5-5-result) to avoid tearing down the picture [@graphics-opengl_swap].
-5. The LCD will now be scanning the recently updated Display buffer from now on.
+5. The LCD will now be scanning the recently updated LCD frame-buffer from now on.

 #### Adopting open standards